 We are concerned about the health and wellbeing of our employees, contractors, and global citizens.
-COVID-19 has created unprecedented challenges for our workforce, and Enerflex is proud of how its people are maintaining the values of teamwork, creativity, and resourcefulness through the crisis.
-The Company is devoted to the continued safety of its personnel while delivering on its promises to customers.
+COVID-19 has created unprecedented challenges for our workforce, and Enerflex is proud of how its people are maintaining the values of teamwork, creativity, and resourcefulness through the pandemic.
+Throughout 2021, the Company remained devoted to the continued safety of its personnel while delivering on its promises to customers.
 We are supporting our employees and providing the flexibility they need to meet the demands of their diverse personal and professional lives.
-The management team frequently communicates with our employees on developments and advice related to COVID-19 and has increased its outreach to employees regarding the mental health and family supports and resources that it offers.
+The management team frequently communicates with employees on developments and advice related to COVID-19 and has increased its outreach to employees regarding the mental health and family supports and resources that the Company offers.